diegocalme/ultra-query-api/README.md

 }
 ```

-_(Disclaimer: there is a modifier that applies for the **/api** endpoint for sacrificing this structure in favor of tagging each result with the name of their service.
-Refer to the specific section of that endpoint for more information.)_
+_(Disclaimer: there is a modifier that applies for some endpoint for sacrificing this structure in favor of tagging each result with the name of their service.
+Refer to the specific section of each endpoint for more information.)_

 In the "**data**" property you will get the result of the operation: either the requested information if the request succeeded, or a more verbose explanation of why the request failed.
 Depending whether the request was successful or not, you will get one of these structures (you can guide yourself with the value of the **success** property):